cars10/packtpub-script/Readme.md

 ## Setup
 ### What you need
 * `ruby`.
 I recommend setting it up with [rvm](http://rvm.io/), but you can use your systems default ruby if you like.
 * `phantomjs` >= `2.0`.
 Install via your systems packagemanager or download manually from their [website](http://phantomjs.org/).
 If you are using ubuntu you need to download it manually because the version in the ubuntu repos is a few years old.
+Try `phantomjs --version` to make sure that it's installed correctly.
 * If you want to receive an email notification: a running `smtp server`, for example [postfix](https://wiki.ubuntuusers.de/Postfix/)

 ### Installation